deejaygraham/sketchnoting-for-developers/draft.md

 &ldquo;People learn in different ways: reading, listening, pictures, watching.
 W. Edwards Deming, the New Economics

 It's all about active listening, not about winning a drawing competition, putting down what you hear onto paper.
+Force you to invent a visual languageto expand on traditional notes.
+It's a more deliberate & slower way of taking notes that engages active listening, meaning you will understand better, recall more and be able to communicate the information you consume.

 I have three children and all three have gone through the same experience.
 They have an essay to write.
 When it comes to checking it before submission they have all been too embarrassed to read it aloud to check for errors.
 So simple spelling mistakes,